ignithor/ARP_assignments/README.md

 #### Watchdog

-The Watchdog send `SIGUSR1` to all the processes to check if they responds.
-All the other processes have a signal handler which send `SIGUSR2` to the Watchdog when they receive `SIGUSR1`.
+The Watchdog sends `SIGUSR1` to all the processes to check if they respond.
+All other processes have a signal handler that sends `SIGUSR2` to the Watchdog when they receive `SIGUSR1`.
 The code sets up a signal handler for`SIGUSR2` to increment `response_count` when the signal is received.
 In the `main` function, it initializes the signal handler, verifies the correct number of command-line arguments, and parses PIDs for various processes, storing them in appropriate variables.
-If we don't receive the signal from a process, we send a signal to kill all the processes.
+If we do not receive a signal from a process, we send a signal to terminate all processes.

 #### Target